Beacon-Talisman/api-docker/README.md

 run.sh    # to start mage in a container login.sh  # to log you into the container as root in a bash session

+The first time you login and any tiem you need to reset the database run :- setup_database.sh

 To start and stop the api use